binomialhq/poly/doc/SPECIFICATION.md

 ```

 Primitives are data types that must be natively supported by the engine.
 A
-primitive is declared with the `native` keyword.
-If some declared primitive is
+primitive is declared with the `native` keyword, if declared at all.
+If some
-not understood by the engine, the engine must fail the process with an error.
+declared primitive is not understood by the engine, the engine must fail the
-Although primitives can be declared in any file (e.g. they are syntactically
+process with an error.
+Although primitives can be declared in any file (e.g.
-valid), declaring primitives that are not supported by the engine will cause
+they are syntactically valid), declaring primitives that are not supported by
-general failure, and thus doing so is not recommended.
+the engine will cause general failure, and thus doing so is not recommended.

 Primitive declarations introduce symbols in the Primitive Space.
 If the symbol
 already exists in the Primitive Space (e.g the declaration is repeated), the